Are there plans to widen the road past Barndance Lane?

-It is expected that the project will be completed by Fall 2017 pending any weather delays and unforeseen circumstances.
+It is expected that the project will be completed by Summer 2018 pending any weather delays and unforeseen circumstances.
 The project has had challenges related to unforeseen conditions and weather that have contributed to project delays.
 The City recognizes the need to complete the project as quickly as possible, without compromising the quality of the finished project, to relieve residents and the traveling public from the on-going disruptions.

 Who is building the project?